 But - this paper has many limititations and I think it needs a really major rewrite to be published.
 I note that it takes till page 14 for the authors to start describing how they measure things.

-=> We agree with the need for a major rewrite, including the need to streamline the front end of the paper up through page 14.
-In the text below we detail the revisions we have made in response to the Reviewer’s specific revision suggestions.
+=> We agree with the need for a major rewrite, including the need to streamline the front end of the paper up to page 14.
+We detail below our revisions in response to the reviewer’s specific suggestions.
 We appreciate the opportunity to revise the paper in accordance with the reviewer’s suggestions, and believe the revised paper has been greatly strengthened by addressing these comments.

 First, and this is the easy part --- I spent the first 10 pages reading with great excitement and interest waiting to see how the authors would measure exposure.
 But, then I found out that they do not measure exposure - but rather the set of tweets by the accounts followed by their informants.
 That's fine: a limitation everyone outside Twitter studying Twitter faces.
 But the authors need to be much more careful with their language in the very long introduction to the paper.

 => This comment regarding the need for more careful language and clear discussion of the measurement of exposure is consistent with a comment by Reviewer 2.
-We agree with the importance of clarifying our language on this topic, and as noted above in our response to Reviewer 2, the revised text clearly states that our measurement focus is on “potential exposure.”
-We agree with Reviewer 3’s assessment that limitations of the study of exposure are shared by researchers of Twitter and social media more generally, and we acknowledge this challenge in our discussion of the study’s limitations.
+We agree with the importance of clarifying our language on this topic, and as noted above in our response to Reviewer 2the revised text clearly states that our measurement focus is on “potential exposure.”
+Please see below (p.11)

+“To model potential political exposure, we followed the approach used in prior work that approximates individuals’ exposure using the content available from the accounts they follow (Eady et al., 2019; Grinberg et al., 2019).
+This modeling approach acknowledges that appearing in the feed is a necessary condition for exposure, without claiming that it is a sufficient condition.”

+We agree with Reviewer 3’s assessment that limitations to the study of exposure are shared more generally by researchers who seek to study Twitter and social media, and we acknowledge this challenge in our discussion of the study’s limitations.

-Our revised text on this topic reads as follows:
+Our revised text on this topic reads as follows (p.
+X):

-“XX” p.
-XX
+“XX”

 Second, while maybe it is clear in the end - I would have liked the intro to just be clearer on what the research questions were.
 At some point they said they want to "derive main modes of political consumption".
 What exactly are they after?
 How many people get news directly vs indirectly?
 The distribution across different individuals of amount of indirect and direct political exposure?
 That was just not very clear immediately -- and there is no reason the research questions should be hard to tease out.
 I sort of understand the paper to be somewhere between exploratory data analysis and a brute force description of potential media exposure.
 I just want more clarity.

-=> We agree with the need for a clearer and earlier introduction of the research questions.
-We we have majorly revised paper’s introductory text in two key locations to address this comment.
-First, in the Introduction section, in the third paragraph which noted that little is known about political exposure, we added clarifying language that “little is known about two key parameters of political exposure”, and here we revise the language in the paragraph to already describe the two key research questions of the study.
-This majorly revised paragraph reads as follows:
+=> We have substantially revised our introductory text in two key locations to address this comment.
+First, in the Introduction section, we have added a clarification that “little is known about two key parameters of political exposure,” and have revised the paragraph to describe our two key research questions (p.
+XX):

-“XX” p.
-XX
+“XX”

 Next, in the following paragraph in which we introduce the research design, we explicitly articulate the research questions as RQ1 and RQ2, in text that is in parallel to our subsequent formal articulation of the research questions following the literature review.
-This majorly revised paragraph in the introduction section which provides an early clear articulation of RQ1 and RQ2 in the context of the research design description reads as follows:
+This substantially revised paragraph in the introduction section which provides an early clear articulation of RQ1 and RQ2 in the context of the research design description reads as follows (p.
+XX) :

-“XX” p, XX
+“XX”